iotile/poduino/examples/blink-tutorial/README.md

 enable
 ```

-The first three lines clear any old sensor graph and prepare for programming a new one.
-The add_node line is what tells SensorGraph to listen for values on input 10 and copy them to flash with the name `output 1` (`0x5001`).
+The first three lines clear any old sensor graph and prepare for programming a new one [David - why do you have to do the same commands again in a different order.
+Didn't you just do them above?].
+The add_node line tells SensorGraph to listen for values on input 10 and to copy them to flash with the name `output 1` (`0x5001`).

-The next add_node and set_constant line tell SensorGraph to stream historical data when someone connects to the device
+The second add_node and set_constant line tell SensorGraph to stream historical data when someone connects to the device.

-The two add_streamer lines configure sensor graph to send data to the cloud in the form of a RobustReport.
+The two add_streamer lines configure SensorGraph to send data to the cloud in the form of a Robust Report [Read more about Robust Reports- coming soon].

-The persist line saves the sensor graph to flash so it persists across device resets and the enable line starts the new sensor graph.
+The persist line saves the SensorGraph to flash so it persists across device resets.
+And finally, the enable line starts the new SensorGraph.

-Lets go back and log some events.
-Assuming you have not quit the IOTile console, just type
+Now let's go back and log some events.
+Assuming you have not quit the IOTile console, just enter:

 ```
 (SensorGraph) back